When intelligence and exams don’t line up

 So what can we do?

 First, we broaden our own definition of intelligence at home.
 Intelligence is not just grades.
-It is curiosity.
-Pattern spotting.
-Problem solving.
-Deep questions.
-Original connections.
-Empathy.
-Practical design.
-Creative risk-taking.
+It can show up in curiosity, creativity, storytelling, empathy, leadership, spatial thinking, movement, design, and practical problem solving.

 Second, we look carefully at where your child’s understanding is most visible.
 Is it in conversation?
-In building?
+In building or designing?
 In debate?
-In designing something new?
+In movement or hands-on problem solving?
 In explaining ideas out loud?
-In solving real problems?
+In tackling real-world challenges?

 Third, we separate ability from performance under pressure.
 A low mark in a timed exam does not automatically mean low understanding.
 It may reflect processing speed, anxiety, organisation, or fatigue.